specialistgeneralist/Econ-SETU-Adj/README.md

 Calculation of `pscore_faculty` proceeds as above, except that the bag of units is expanded to include all units taught in the BusEco faculty for the year in question (e.g. all units taught, regadless of campus, or cohort size, undergrad or postgrad in 2018).
 This comparison is fair becuase we have adjusted the SETU 'overall' scores for systematic bias.

-(Chief Examiner effects, as described above, range ~ -0.7 to + 0.4).

 ## Models